Flexcrit/Flexcrit/Readme.md

 # 💫 About Me:
-I am a software engineer and developer specializing in full-stack architecture, <br>mobile applications, and virtual reality. <br>My work involves building scalable SaaS platforms with Next.js and TypeScript, <br>alongside mobile tools that integrate with hardware like OBD-II scanners <br>for vehicle diagnostics.
-I design immersive environments for <br>Meta Quest in Unity and create computer vision applications <br>for real-time translation.
+I am a Software Engineer specialising in Extended Reality (XR) Softwares and Artificial Intelligence.
+I have a proven track record in designing high-performance systems and interactive virtual environments.
+I'm adept at leveraging advanced hardware architectures to build scalable solutions.
+Targeted expertise aligns with innovation-driven sectors

 ## 🌐 Socials: